 However, it isn’t known who retailed the Limit brand of air pistols.
 It has been suggested in the Encylopedia of Spring Air Pistols that it might have been Lincoln Jeffries & Co. as they had used the “Limit” trade name for air rifles and pellets.
 However, Lincoln Jeffries & Co. stopped making airguns in 1935.
 We know that the deluxe Briton and perhaps the deluxe Limit was manufactured or sold up into the 1950s.
 Therefore, this discounts Lincoln Jeffries & Co. as the manufacturer or retailer of the deluxe Limit air pistol.

-There’s always more mysteries and questions to be solved it seems!
+There are always more mysteries and questions to be solved it seems!

 Until next time, happy shooting!